Is financial aid available?

 How long are the programs?

-We have one-, two-, and three-year certificates and four-year diplomas.
+We have two-year certificates and four-year diplomas.
 During the first two years, all students take the Forerunner Program, and can then continue with the specific program of their choice.
-Courses may also be completed on a class-by-class basis through our non-credit or eSchool options.
+Courses may also be completed on a class-by-class basis through our non-credit or IHOPU Online options.
 Please see specific schools for more detailed information.

 When does school start for the semester?